What “good” looks like for MDR service providers

 Technology integration and response automation

-Leading MDR service providers leverage advanced technologies to enhance response capabilities while maintaining human expertise necessary for complex decision-making.
+Leading service providers leverage advanced technologies to enhance response capabilities while maintaining human expertise necessary for complex decision-making.
 This includes integration with client security tools, orchestration platforms automating routine response tasks, and AI systems enhancing threat detection and analysis.

 Measuring MDR service provider response effectiveness

-Good MDR service providers provide regular reporting on these metrics and work with clients to establish performance benchmarks and improvement targets.
+Good providers provide regular reporting on these metrics and work with clients to establish performance benchmarks and improvement targets.
 They should demonstrate how services contribute to broader business objectives like compliance, risk reduction, and operational efficiency.

 Choosing the right MDR service provider for your organization